bluedata-katacoda/katacoda-scenarios/Mysql_Scenario/step3.md

 <br>
 <br>
 Let’s go ahead and create a Dockerfile inside the newly centos folder.<br> For your reference, we have already created a ready Dockerfile in the ~/test directory.
-We will copy that file into the centos folder using the following command:
+We will copy that file into the centos folder using the following command: <br>
 `cp ~/test/Dockerfile ~/Mysql/image/centos`{{execute}}

 To view the content of Dockerfile please execute the following command.<br>